 This game has

-I am still playing but the story is very cool and the characters are very interesting.
-I have no clue who my true friends are and who are my real enemies.
+The story is very cool and the characters are very interesting.
+You have no clue who your true friends are and who are your real enemies.
 It is a blast trying to figure that out!
+And things are

 You also have to try to keep your humanity.
 You have humanity points and if you do evil things you lose points and if you do good things you gain points.
 If the points drop to zero you lose control and become some kind of vampire beast.